LR2709/LR2709/README.md

-- 👋 Hi, I’m @LR2709
+- 👋 Hi, I’m Lavanya
-- 👀 I’m interested in learning devops
+- 👀 I’m interested in learning new things continuously
-- 🌱 I have recently started learning GIT
+- 🌱
 - 💞️ I’m looking to collaborate with people having similar interest
 - 📫 How to reach me ...